 The Kirk Estate offers meaningfully made, environmentally conscious items such as cold process soaps and small batch apothecary, made by hand using our own organically grown herbs, as well as artfully designed seed packets of our heirloom vegetables, herbs, and flowers.

 Over the years The Kirk Estate has served as host to music performances, art installations, photo shoots, intimate events, and community gatherings, helping to unite aspiring artists and artisans with a community of like-minded individuals.
 In addition to farming and artisanship, Jen and Eric write and perform in their band The Parlor, which is named after a room in the farmhouse.
-The first single off their new album Wahzu Wahzu premiered on Pitchfork.
+The first single off their latest album Wahzu Wahzu premiered on Pitchfork.
 They have performed at the Farm Aid festival alongside music icons Neil Young, Willie Nelson, and Dave Matthews, and have shared the stage with bands including The Lumineers, Man Man, Willy Mason, Sharon Van Etten, and Phantogram.
 New album coming Fall 2017.

 Notable Press for The Kirk Estate